 English Professor and Language Arts Chair, Hesston College (2014-2021)

-Donovan Tann’s work in the classroom includes courses in Shakespeare, world literature, diversity in literature, early modern English literature, film studies, introductory and advanced composition, and interdisciplinary freshmen seminars.
-In addition to his research interests in the early modern period, Tann’s research interests include religion and literature, devotional writing, and gender in seventeenth-century England and early America.
-Tann was a member of the 2008-2011 Lilly Graduate Fellows Program based in Valparaiso, Indiana, which includes annual conferences and a biweekly colloquium on the relationship between the Christian tradition and higher education.
-He received Temple University’s 2010-2011 Richard Newton award for best essay on pre-1900 literature and culture for his “Subjectivity, the Body, and Community Membership in [Edward] Taylor’s Preparatory Meditations.”
+Donovan Tann’s work in the classroom includes courses in Shakespeare, world literature, early modern English literature, film studies, introductory and advanced composition, topics courses in British literature, and interdisciplinary freshmen seminars.
+In addition to his research interests in the early modern period, Tann’s research interests include religion and literature, material culture, and gender in seventeenth-century England and early America.
+Tann was a member of the 2008-2011 Lilly Graduate Fellows Program based in Valparaiso, Indiana, and he is a recipient of a 2022 Killian McDonnell Fellowship in Faith and Culture as a short-term resident scholar at the Collegeville Institute (Collegeville, MN).

 Tann’s current book project investigates early modern beer and brewing as a site of cultural debate in early modern England and North America.
 His forthcoming chapter, “‘God wotte what liquor’: Brewing History and Memory in Early Modern England,” is scheduled to appear in Palgrave’s Beer and Brewing in Medieval Culture and Contemporary Medievalisms, edited by Noelle Phillips, Rosemary O’Neill, and John A. Geck.